 INTRODUCTION

 Mango (Mangifera indica L.), a member of the family Anacardiaceae, holds a prominent position among fruit crops in India, where it is extensively cultivated across diverse agro-climatic zones.
 The country is home to an astonishing diversity of over 1,000 mango varieties, each differing in flavor, aroma, size, color, and ripening period, reflecting its deep-rooted cultural and agricultural significance (Singh et al., 2012).
 Mango thrives in tropical and subtropical regions due to favorable climatic conditions that support its growth and fruit development.
 Its wide adaptability, rich varietal diversity, and high consumer demand contribute significantly to both domestic consumption and export (Lebaka et al., 2021).
 Celebrated as the "king of fruits" in the tropical world, mango's popularity and importance are deeply rooted in its exceptional taste, nutritional value and cultural significance.
 Many of the commercial mango varieties originated as chance seedlings during the Mughal era (Mukherjee et al., 1968).
 Mango is a nutritionally significant fruit, being an excellent source of vitamins A, B, and C, along with essential minerals.
 Over the years, numerous cultivars of mango have been evaluated for their physico-chemical characteristics (Megha et al., 2022; Uikey et al., 2023), providing insights into their suitability for various product preparations.
 The attractiveness of mango’s taste and nutritional worth are two of the key factors that have sparked a worldwide interest in mangos (Zafar and Sidhu, 2017).
 Juicy varieties are often favored for fresh consumption, while non-fibrous fleshy types are preferred for processing.
-Mango is primarily consumed as a dessert fruit, however its versatility extends to a wide range of processed products.
-These include chutneys, ice creams, jams, juices, nectars, powders, purées and canned mango slices in syrup (Wall-Medrano et al., 2020).
-Despite its diverse uses the processing of mangoes generates substantial by-product such as peels, seeds and seed husks that account for 35–60% of the fruit's total weight (Jahurul et al., 2015).
+Mango is primarily consumed as a dessert fruit; however, its versatility extends to a wide range of processed products.
+These include chutneys, ice creams, jams, juices, nectars, powders, purées, and canned mango slices in syrup (Wall-Medrano et al., 2020).
+Despite its diverse uses, the processing of mangoes generates substantial by-products such as peels, seeds, and seed husks that account for 35–60% of the fruit's total weight (Jahurul et al., 2015).
 The international market for mango products has become increasingly competitive with other mango-producing countries entering the scene.
-Mango is mainly consumed as dessert fruits.
-But, mango is usually served as dessert although the use of mango products including chutney, ice cream, jam, juice, nectar, powder, puree and canned mango slices in syrup (Oliver-Simancas et al., 2020; Wall-Medrano et al., 2020).
+Mango is mainly consumed as a dessert fruit.
+But, mango is usually served as dessert although the use of mango products, including chutney, ice cream, jam, juice, nectar, powder, puree and canned mango slices in syrup (Oliver-Simancas et al., 2020; Wall-Medrano et al., 2020).
 The cultivation and processing of mangoes generate large quantities of by-products, including peels, seeds, kernels and pulp residues, which are often underutilized or discarded as waste (Velderrain et al., 2019).
-In the context of a rapidly growing global population projected to exceed 9 billion by 2050, and the resulting challenges of food insecurity and resource sustainability the efficient utilization of such agro-industrial by-products is critical.
+In the context of a rapidly growing global population projected to exceed 9 billion by 2050, and the resulting challenges of food insecurity and resource sustainability, the efficient utilization of such agro-industrial by-products is critical.
 Mango by-products are a rich source of bioactive compounds, dietary fiber, antioxidants, antimicrobial and essential nutrients (Kumar et al., 2021; Jeevitha et al., 2023; Kucuk et al., 2024).
 They hold immense potential to contribute to food security and support the development of sustainable food systems.
 Moreover, these by-products find applications in diverse industries, including food, nutraceuticals, pharmaceuticals and cosmetics making their valorization a promising area of research.
 This review focused on exploring the potential of mango by-products in addressing food hunger and resource utilization challenges.
 It emphasized their nutritional composition, potential applications, and their role in fostering a circular economy thereby contributing to global efforts toward sustainable development and food security.

 UNRIPE MANGO PRODUCTS